ObjectProfile/Spy2/README.md

 # Spy2
-Profiling framework for Pharo.
-Also contains the Hapao test coverage tool.
+Spy2 is a profiling framework for Pharo.
+Spy2 source code is kept on Monticello.
+You can install it using the following incantation.

 ```Smalltalk
 Gofer it